-Patients typically find it helpful to know about these different types of clinics, their different types of treatments, and their relative degree of effectiveness.
+Patients typically find it helpful to know something about these different types of clinics, their different types of treatments, and their relative degree of effectiveness.

 - Clinics that focus on surgical procedures, such as spinal fusions and laminectomies